csindoni/csindoni-liberty-watson/README.md

-# A Java WebSphere Application using Watson AlchemyAPI, CloudantDB and D3js
+# A Java WebSphere Application using Watson AlchemyAPI, CloudantDB and D3js - test